microsoft/lisa/docs/run_test/platform.rst

       ./lisa.sh  -r ./microsoft/runbook/aws.yml -v "admin_username:<username>" -v "admin_private_key_file:<private key file>"

-   Update the default user name for the AMI you use to lauch the instance.
+   Update the default user name for the AMI you use to launch the instance.
    For an Ubuntu AMI, the user name is ubuntu.
 Please refer to the `general prerequisites for connecting to the instance <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html>`_.